svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 ## Research

+* Types to the Rescue: Verification of REST APIs Consumer Code

 * A Lexical and Semantical Analysis on REST Cloud Computing APIs

 * Generating Method Documentation Using Concrete Values from Executions